cauliyang/academic/content/en/post/how-to-build-python-library/index.md

 ## 5. Type Annotator

-Type hint is one of my favorite feature in Python even though someone may complain this feature is again flexity of Python.
-It gives you a chance to write more readable and maintainable code.
+Although some may argue that type hint is incompatible with Python's flexibility, it is one of my favorite features.
+It allows you to write more readable and maintainable code.
-[typing](https://docs.python.org/3/library/typing.html) is a library that provides this feature for you.
-Sometimes, you are bored with writing type hint, or you take over other's codebase.
-[MonkeyType](https://github.com/instagram/MonkeyType) will enable you to have a rest :smile:.
-It can collect runtime types of function arguments and return values, and automatically generate stub files or even add draft type annotations directly to your Python code based on the types collected at runtime.
-[Stub files](https://mypy.readthedocs.io/en/stable/stubs.html) is a file type that contains type hints for your code and split source code and type hint.
-Also, [pytype - 🦆✔](https://google.github.io/pytype/) can infer types for your Python code - without requiring type annotations.
-If you would like to know more about these two tools, please check out related links.
-Although two tools are Type Annotator, keep in mind that it is not reason you do not write type hint.
-You always need to double-check the types tools annotate.
+This feature is provided by the [typing](https://docs.python.org/3/library/typing.html) library.
+Sometimes you get tired of writing type hint, or you take over someone else's codebase.
+You can take a break with [MonkeyType](https://github.com/instagram/MonkeyType) :smile:.
+It can collect runtime types of function arguments and return values and generate stub files or even add draft type annotations directly to your Python code based on the types it collects.
+[Stub files](https://mypy.readthedocs.io/en/stable/stubs.html) are a type of file that contains type hints for your code as well as split source code and type hint.
+Additionally, [pytype- 🦆✔](https://google.github.io/pytype/) can infer types for your Python code - without the need for type annotations.
+If you want to learn more about these two tools, please visit the related links.
+Despite the fact that both tools are Type Annotator, keep in mind that this is not the reason you do not write type hint.
+You should always double-check the types that the tools annotate.

 ## 6. Type Checker

-Type Checker is a kind of tool used to check correctness of type hint.
-It is one of safe nets to prevent errors from your code.
-There are several type checkers:
+A type checker is a tool that checks the correctness of a type hint.
+It is one of the safety nets for preventing errors in your code.
+There are several types of type checkers:

 - [Mypy](https://mypy.readthedocs.io/en/stable/)
 - [Pyre](https://pyre-check.org/docs/getting-started/)